 Meaning “wine flight” in Italian, Vino Volo has a knowledgeable staff that can help travelers navigate the eclectic wine list, as well as offer suggestions on charcuterie and cheese pairings.
 Vino Volo serves breakfast, lunch, dinner and small plates.

-Cole’s French Dip, the historic Downtown L.A. spot known for its signature sandwiches as well as its classic cocktails, is now open in Terminal 4, the West Coast hub for American Airlines.
-Cole’s is located near Gate 44 in the Departures Level Food Court, a showcase of LA-native eateries that also includes 8 oz.
+Cole’s French Dip, the historic Downtown L.A. spot known for its signature sandwiches as well as its classic cocktails, is located in Terminal 4, the West Coast hub for American Airlines.
+Cole’s is located near Gate 44 in the Departures Level Food Court, a showcase of L.A.-native eateries that also includes 8 oz.
 Burger Bar, Campanile, La Provence Patisserie, and Real Food Daily.

-Chef Ben Ford opened his eponymous Ford’s Filling Station in 2006, and his gastropub has since become a mainstay of the thriving Culver City dining scene.
+Chef Ben Ford opened his eponymous Ford’s Filling Station in 2006.
+His pioneering gastropub became a mainstay of the thriving Culver City dining scene before it closed and reopened at the JW Marriott at L.A.
+LIVE in 2014.
 Located at Gate 55A, Ford’s Filling Station offers pub burgers, flatbreads, salads and bar bites.
 On the other side of the Duty Free Shop, Skewers by Morimoto features the Iron Chef’s take on Japanese-style street and bar food.
 Nearby is the LAX outpost of Lemonade, the ever-expanding chain of fast-casual cafeterias offering seasonal Southern California comfort food.